Differential Test Performance and Peer Effects: Peer Effects in Project STAR

 In our preferred specification, we include four types of control variables: school fixed effects (excluding one dummy for the first school), class type fixed effects (excluding the dummy for small classes), student characteristics (including indicators for free lunch, black ethnicity, female gender, and age) and teacher characteristics (including indicators for black teachers, having master's degree or higher, and years of experience) and peer characteristics -- specifically, the leave-out-mean of student characteristics.
 We start from the specification with only school fixed effects and subsequently introduce other types of control variables incrementally.
+We find that our results are not very sensitive to the inclusion of additional controls.
+This is reassuring in that our differencing strategy of closely related scores removes most of the systematic variation in scores that is related to observed and unobserved individual and classroom level factors affecting outcomes.
 We allow for heteroscedasticity of $u$ between small classes and regular classes (with or without teacher's aide).
 Standard errors are clustered at the class level.
-The estimators for $f_{1}$ and $\rho$ are summarized in Tables \ref{tab:star_f1} and \ref{tab:star_rho} respectively.